- Free Legal Advice In Houston: Low Income Lawyers To Help You With Legal Issues

 - Texas Attorney General – Tenant Rights

-Below you will find a listing of agencies who provide legal aid in Houston to low-income clients.
+Below you will find a listing of agencies that provide legal aid in Houston to low-income clients.
 Some of these clinics will be free others will charge a nominal fee.

 You can also use the table below to find legal assistance in Houston.
 Type in the area of law you are seeking (immigration, child support, bankruptcy, etc) and you will see a listing of agencies to assist you.